-Significance of Aims of Education - Factors affecting aims of Education -General aims of Education - Individual and Social aims of Education -Character development aims and vocational aims of Education - Immediate and ultimate aims of Education.
+Significance of Aims of Education - Factors affecting aims of Education - General aims of Education - Individual and Social aims of Education - Character development aims and vocational aims of Education - Immediate and ultimate aims of Education.
+Increasing productivity - Achieving Social and National Integration - Accelerating the process of Modernization-Cultivating Social, Moral and Spiritual values.

-Unit - 3: Aims of Education in the Emerging Indian Society
+Unit - 3: Philosophy and Education